aipachakutiqwan/NER-classifier-DistilBERT/README.md

 ## 3. Finetunning distilbert-base-cased model

+The model finetunning run in Google Colab using a single T4 GPU.
 The steps followed for finetune the distilbert-base-cased model are the following.

     - Tokenize the samples using sentence piece
     - Pad ner_tags according to the tokenized word
     - Select proper hyperparameters